Table of Contents:

 What Do You Use to Glaze Polymer Clay?

 Before you add any glaze, we suggest sanding and buffing your piece first, then testing the glaze.
 To test the glaze, apply it to a hidden portion of the piece and allow the glaze to dry completely to ensure the materials interact well.
-We recommend applying two to three thin coats of glaze after baking, and always gently stir the glaze before use to avoid air bubbles.
+Stir the glaze well, avoid air bubbles, then apply two or three thin coats of glaze to build up your finish.

 If the glaze is too thick, try adding a few drops of water to thin it out, then gently stir.
 Put the cap back on and let it sit for about an hour before use.